MusicDataset/md_homepage/content/musics/s/SonatainDMajorK.430(1)-Domenico Scarlatti.md

 ---
-title: Domenico Scarlatti - Sonata in D Major K. 430 (1)
+title: Sonata in D Major K. 430 (1)
 description: This is the description for Sonata in D Major K. 430 by Domenico Scarlatti
 composers: [Domenico Scarlatti]
 periods: [Baroque]